gnosis/dex-research/dFusion/dFusionSpec.md

 ## State stored in the smart contract

 For each account, we chain each of ERC20 token balance together and store them as pedersen hash (not merkleized) in the anchor smart contract.
-This "compressed" representation of all account balances is collision resistant and can thus be used  which will store all relevant information for this snapp exchange.
+This "compressed" representation of all account balances is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state that lists all balances explicitly.
+The "uncompressed" state will be stored off-chain.
+All changes to the state will be announced via smart contract events.
+Thus, the full state will be fully reproducible for any participant by replaying all blocks since the creation of the smart contract.
-The following diagram shows the state construction:
+The following diagram shows how the "compressed" state hash is constructed:

 ![State construction](./dFusion%20rootHash.png?raw=true "State construction")

 To allow `K` to be small, a bi-map of an accounts public key (on-chain address) to its `accountIndex` will be stored in the anchor contract as well.
 Accounts will pay "rent" to occupy an active account.
 The account index can be used to locate a users token balances in the state.

-Furthermore, we store a bi-map of token address to its index `0 <= n <= N`, for each token that can be traded on the exchange.
+Furthermore, we store a bi-map of token address to its index `0 <= t <= T`, for each token that can be traded on the exchange.
-When specifying tokens inside orders, deposits and withdrawel requests, we use the token's index `0 <= n <= N` instead of the full address.
+When specifying tokens inside orders, deposits and withdrawel requests, we use the token's index `0 <= t <= T` instead of the full address.

 As orders, deposits and withdrawl requests are collected they are not directly stored in the smart contract.
 Doing so would require a `SSTORE` instruction which would be too gas-expensive.